 Alumni Board, Committees, and Staff

-In late May our Association members elected the newest members Alumni Association Board.
-We wish to congratulate all of those who have accepted the nomination to the board.
+In May our newest members were elected to the Alumni Association Board.
+We wish to congratulate all of those who have accepted their nomination to the board.

 Board of Governors